eclipse-ibeji/ibeji/docs/design/modules/digital_twin_graph/README.md

 ### Set

 The Digital Twin's set operation allows you to modify an instance value.
 You can reduce the scope of the change by specifying a specific member path within the instance.

+Note: This operation will not be implemented during the first phase of the Digital Twin Graph.
+However, it will implemented soon after.

 ![Get Sequence Diagram](diagrams/set_sequence.svg)

 ### Invoke